-Traction Products ✓ Carbide Skags
+Traction Products Carbide Skags

 A skag is a replaceable bar attached to the underside of the ski to assist in turning the snowmobile and to prevent ski wear caused by contact with roads and other bare terrain.
+Use carbide skags with studded tracks to help maintain proper vehicle steering and control.
+See page 93.